prathushan/WP-Site-Inspector-Agent/README.md

 <tr style="border:none;">
 <td style="width:50%; vertical-align:top; border:none;">

-> Like AI for your error logs — inside WordPress.
+> Your AI chatbot inside WordPress — it finds, explains, and fixes error log issues for you.

 ✔️Ask: “Why did this error happen?”
 ✔️Suggest fixes for deprecated or fatal code